KareimGazer/safe-lock-Embeded-Systems/README.md

 # safe-lock-Embeded-Systems
 save lock using AVR microcontroller .
+first time password is 111.